 The April 2010 Deepwater Horizon oil spill resulted from failures of a cement well seal and subsea blowout preventer.
 The Government estimated that approximately 4.9 million barrels of oil were released during the event (Oil Spill Commission, 2011a), and that 1.84 million gallons of dispersant were used subsea at the wellhead and on the surface (Oil Spill Commission, 2011b).
-Additionally, the corresponding emission of methane from the wellhead during the event was estimated between 9.14 x 10 and 1.25 x 10 moles (Kessler et al., 2011).
+Additionally, the corresponding emission of methane from the wellhead during the event was estimated between 9.14 x 109 and 1.25 x 1010 moles (Kessler et al., 2011).
 Short-term and long-term effects from the Deepwater Horizon oil spill are discussed in "Catastrophic Spill Event Analysis" white paper (USDOI, BOEM, 2017c).

 A detailed impact analysis of the routine, accidental, and cumulative impacts of the proposed activities on offshore water quality can be found in Chapter 4.2 of the Multisale EIS and 2018 SEIS, and is incorporated by reference.
-The IPFs associated with the proposed activities in De Soto Canyon Block 221 that could affect marine water quality include: (1) turbidity from bottom disturbances from well emplacement activities; (2) drilling discharges, including cuttings with associated drilling muds; and (3) accidental spills of crude oil, diesel fuel, chemicals, or other materials from vessels/blowouts in marine waters.
+The IPFs associated with the proposed activities in Ewing Bank Blocks 962 and 963 that could affect marine water quality include: (1) turbidity from bottom disturbances from well emplacement activities; (2) drilling discharges, including cuttings with associated drilling muds; and (3) accidental spills of crude oil, diesel fuel, chemicals, or other materials from vessels/blowouts in marine waters.
 As explained below, due to the type and the temporary nature of the proposed activities, no substantive impacts would be expected.

 If selected, Alternative 1, the No Action Alternative, would result in the operator not undertaking the proposed activities as described in the plan.
-Therefore, the IPFs to offshore water quality would not occur.
+Therefore, site-specific IPFs to offshore water quality would not occur.
 There would be no turbidity issues related to well emplacement activities that would result in potential localized degradation of water quality, no discharges during the drilling of the well and no accidental spills of crude oil, diesel fuel, chemicals, or other materials from vessels/blowouts in marine waters.
+Activities related to previously issued leases and permits (as well as those that may be issued in the future under a separate decision) related to the OCS activities would not increase.
+The No Action Alternative would not significantly change the environmental impacts of overall OCS oil and gas related activity as described in the Multisale EIS, 2018 SEIS, FWS 2018 BO, and NMFS 2020 BO and routine, accidental, and cumulative impacts would still occur from other activities.

-If selected, Alternative 2, the Proposed Action as Submitted with Conditions of Approval as required under the NMFS 2020 BO, would result in the operator undertaking the proposed activities as requested and conditioned in the plan.
-As described in the analyses below, impacts to water quality from the proposed action, as submitted by the operator, are expected to be short-term, localized and not lead to significant impacts.
+If selected, Alternative 2, the Proposed Action as Submitted, would result in the operator undertaking the proposed activities as requested and in accordance with their lease stipulations (in addition to any amendments), OCSLA requirements, and all applicable regulations (as per 30 CFR § 550.101(a)), and guidance provided in all appropriate NTLs (as per 30 CFR § 550.103), and conditions of approval as required under the ESA Consultation with NMFS that concluded March 13, 2020 (NMFS 2020 BO) and FWS that concluded on April 20, 2018 (FWS 2018 BO).
+However, no additional, site-specific mitigation and monitoring measures would be required by BOEM or NMFS.
+As described in the analyses below, impacts to water quality from the proposed action, as submitted by the operator, are expected to be short-term, localized, and not lead to significant impacts.